-As of March 31, 2018, our board of directors has authorized a share repurchase program allowing us to repurchase up to 966,000 outstanding shares of our common stock.
-As of March 31, 2018, the number of shares that remains available for repurchase pursuant to our stock repurchase program is 903,636 shares.
+Our board of directors has authorized a stock repurchase program allowing us to repurchase up to 966,000 outstanding shares of our common stock.
+As of September 30, 2018, the number of shares that remains available for repurchase pursuant to our stock repurchase program is 903,636 shares.
 The timing and actual number of shares repurchased will depend on a variety of factors including the price, cash availability and other market conditions.
+The stock repurchase program, authorized by our board of directors, does not obligate us to repurchase any specific dollar amount or to acquire any specific number of shares.
 The stock repurchase program could affect the price of our stock and increase volatility and may be suspended or terminated at any time, which may result in a decrease in the trading price of our stock.
 The existence of our stock repurchase program could also cause the price of our common stock to be higher than it would be in the absence of such a program and could potentially reduce the market liquidity for our common stock.
 Additionally, repurchases under our stock repurchase program will diminish our cash reserves.
-There can be no assurance that any stock repurchases will enhance stockholder value because the market price of our common stock may decline below the levels at which we repurchased such shares.
+There can be no assurance that any stock repurchases will enhance stockholder value because the market price of our common stock may decline below the levels at which we repurchase shares.
 Any failure to repurchase shares after we have announced our intention to do so may negatively impact our reputation and investor confidence in us and may negatively impact our stock price.
 Although our stock repurchase program is intended to enhance long-term stockholder value, short-term stock price fluctuations could reduce the program's effectiveness.